JStover95/FaaSr-Testing-Workflow/IMPLEMENTATION_PLAN.md

 1. Simple solution: remove workflow isolation from the `WorkflowRunner` entirely, or make it optional
 2. Complicated solution: Add workflow isolation directly to FaaSr-Backend
+   - If the user wants an event-driven workflow that triggers when an object is uploaded to a certain bucket, then they would need to include a function in their workflow to pull the object and save it in the isolated workflow folder.

 ### Access to Workflow Data and `FaaSrPayload` Instance